Skip to Main Content

 • Keep an eye out for patrons who might need assistance.

-• Do not wear earbuds, earphones, or headphones while working.
+• Do not wear earbuds, headphones, hats, or hoods while working.

 Maintain Confidentiality

-It is never acceptable to divulge who has checked out an item.
-If someone thinks they need this kind of information, ask a staff member for assistance.
-There are ways to assist with locating material that do not break confidentiality.
+Keep patron information confidential.
+Do not share who has checked out an item.
 Other personal information in a patron’s record is private as well.
 You may not access patron records to look up a phone number, e-mail, or address.
-This is a legal issue, not just a SWU policy.
-Breaking this policy may result in loss of your job.

 Communicate with Your Supervisor and Fellow Workers

-• If you are the only one at the desk, inform a staff member that your shift is about to end so that someone else can staff the desk after you leave.
+• Tell someone when you are leaving so that someone else can staff the desk after you leave.

 • Let a staff member know where you will be working in the library if you are not going to be at the front desk.